Oil Prices Fall to New 2017 Lows

 ADVERTISEMENT

+Libya, an OPEC member that was exempt from the supply cut, is ramping up its oil production and has almost achieved its short-term production goal of 900,000 barrels a day, said analysts for Commerzbank .

-According to Morgan Stanley, identifiable oil inventories -- both oil and products in the Organization for Economic Cooperation and Development, China and selected other non-OECD countries -- increased at a rate of around 1 million barrels a day in the first three months of 2017.
+Identifiable oil inventories -- both oil and products in the Organization for Economic Cooperation and Development, China and selected other non-OECD countries -- increased at a rate of around 1 million barrels a day in the first three months of 2017, according to Morgan Stanley.

-But for now, said Emily Ashford, director of energy research at Standard Chartered, "it doesn't even matter if there is any positive data, it just seems so bearish."

-"There is a disconnect between the actual data coming out and what the markets thinks," she said.

-Later on Tuesday investors are looking forward to data from the American Petroleum Institute puts out estimates of crude supply and stocks.
+Later on Tuesday, investors are looking forward to data from the American Petroleum Institute, which puts out estimates of crude supply and stocks.

 Analysts surveyed by S&P Global Platts estimate U.S. oil inventories fell 2 million barrels last week, with gasoline supplies dropping 750,000.
 Stated inventories in the prior two weeks' government reports have been higher than analysts anticipated.

-Nymex reformulated gasoline blendstock -- the benchmark gasoline contract -- fell 0.23% to $1.45 a gallon.
-ICE gas oil changed hands at $420.75 a metric ton, down $3.25 from the previous settlement.

-Write to Neanda Salvaterra at neanda.salvaterra@wsj.com and Jenny W. Hsu at jenny.hsu@wsj.com
+Write to Timothy Puko at tim.puko@wsj.com, Neanda Salvaterra at neanda.salvaterra@wsj.com and Jenny W. Hsu at jenny.hsu@wsj.com

 (END) Dow Jones Newswires